-- 1. Private parking complainant must be the property owner, resident manager or parking manager. - 2.
-It is not necessary to complete an incident report on a "private property" parking complaint.
-However, a case number is required and at a minimum, the name of the complainant, phone number and address, and the terminology of the "no parking" sign shall be included on the back of the parking citation.
+It is not necessary to complete a separate report on a "private property" parking complaint.
+However, a case number is required and at a minimum, the name of the complainant, address, phone number, and terminology of the "no parking" sign shall be included on the back of the parking citation.